The Theatre School at DePaul University to Present Guare's A FREE MAN OF COLOR, 1/29-2/9

 The Theatre School at DePaul University will present A FREE MAN OF COLOR, at the new Theatre School building, located at Racine and Fullerton on the Lincoln Park Campus.
 The Fullerton Stage Theatre is a 250-seat thrust theatre located on the first floor of the school.
 John Guare's A FREE MAN OF COLOR is directed by Phyllis E. Griffin, premieres on Friday, January 31, and runs through Sunday, February 9, 2014.
 Performances are Wednesdays through Saturdays at 7:30 PM and Sundays at 2 PM.
-Previews are tonight, January 29 and the 30th, at 7:30 PM.
+Previews are on January 29 and 30, at 7:30 PM.

 About the production: 1801, in New Orleans.
 A Pulitzer Prize finalist in 2011, this absurd Restoration comedy features the charismatic womanizer Jacques Cornet, the wealthiest man of color in town.
 Filled with sexual and racial innuendo, his raucous New Orleans is threatened by a new map of the Louisiana Purchase territory.
 The city of New Orleans guest-stars (in spirit) in this exacting tale of power, political systems, and inalienable rights.
 This production is recommended for mature audiences.

 Tickets are $15, Preview tickets are $10, and Student tickets are always $5.
 Subscriptions and group rates (6 or more people) are available at (312)-922-1999.
 All tickets are reserved seating.
 Tickets are available by calling the Box Office at (312) 922-1999 or visiting the online Box Office at theatre.depaul.edu.